sderosiaux/how-i-stay-updated/README.md

 # Bookmarks

 I have a special folder "TO READ" where I bookmark for later.
 Before I was able to be stable around 10.
-Right now, I have like >100 insides.
-Always read some on evenings.
+Right now, I have like more than 100 inside.
+I'm always reading some on evenings.
-Once, I tried pocket, but, for some reason, I didn't like it.
+A few month ago, I tried pocket, but, for some reason, I didn't like it.

 # Websites

-- https://news.ycombinator.com/best: hackernews bests. often awesome or very interesting.
+- https://news.ycombinator.com/best: hackernews bests. often awesome or at least very interesting.
+- https://www.linkedin.com/: joined some groups (Spark, front-end, react, big data..) to get some _nice_ links _sometimes_ in my feed and emails

 # Newsletters